thundernixon/blog2017/src/pages/09-16-2017-first-week-of-class/index.md

 I won't be making a post to document _every_ week of TypeMedia, but because this was the first week of classes, I want to take the chance to record who is teaching, what we will be covering in the first semester, and a few of the lessons we receive in the first days here.

+[] Photo of me, with chipped tooth, plus story of stroopwaffel

 ## Day 1, Monday

 Teacher: Paul Van Der Laan